asebak/embeddedlinux-jvmdebugger-intellij/README.md

 ![alt text][logo]

-Embedded Linux JVM Debugger is a Plugin for IntelliJ that makes it easier to develop Embedded Java applications for embedded systems running on Embedded Linux or on the Yocto Kernel.
-It easily integrates with platforms like raspberry pi, ARM microprocessor boards, intel x86 boards, etc.
+Embedded Linux JVM Debugger is a Plugin for IntelliJ IDEA that makes it easier to develop Embedded Java applications for embedded systems running on any variant of embedded linux.
+It easily integrates any embedded system such as the raspberry pi or beaglebone black.
+As long as java can run on the embedded device and ssh protocol is enabled than it's never been simpler to develop embedded java applications.

-  - Supports Java 6+ with VM arguments and program paramaters
+  - Supports Java 6+ with Virtual Machine and Program Arguments.
   - Custom Run and Debug configurations for your hardware board.
-  - Automatic rapid deployment to your target device using SSH and SFTP using a delta algorithm for your external jars.
+  - Works cross platforms on the host machine whether that is Windows, Linux or Mac platforms.
+  - Smart and rapid deployment algorithm deploy only changed files on the remote device.
-  - Project Templates and integration with PI4J https://github.com/Pi4J/pi4j/ specifically for the Raspberry Pi (RPi).
+  - Project Templates and integration with PI4J https://github.com/Pi4J/pi4j/ specifically for the Raspberry Pi I or II.
-  - Supports Yocto Project (You need the Receipe For Java and the Board Support Package Implementation for your H/W board).
+  - Easily integratable with various kernels: Debian, Yocto Project, etc.

 ### How To Use